 I am Zsombor Péter Novák, my nickname is Zsombito.
-This website contains personal stories and interviews in order to find answers to the following topics: religion and spirituality, life and occupation, tabus.
+This website contains personal stories and interviews in order to find answers to the following topics: body and soul, life and occupation, human destinies and tabus.

 I was born in an atheist family in 1993.
 As per our family tradition, I was preparing to have a career as a professional athlete.
 These plans changed when I was 17 years old and spent a year in Ecuador as an exchange student.
 In the South American country I could join the rituals of indian tribes and I discovered the rainforest with indigenous people while a machete was hanging on my side.
 At the very same time I had to study in a Catholic private school where we had to pray to Jesus on a daily level.
 This is how I met with religion.